Start with a search:

 Our team of writers live in the region, research in person and as far as humanly possible, work anonymously.
 Travelfish.org operates on a strict "no freebie" basis, so what you read on Travelfish.org is our own unvarnished opinion on all things Southeast Asian.
 There's no outside influence you need to worry about.

 Travelfish.org has an active community travel forum where you can ask and answer all manner of Southeast Asia travel questions.
-Download free PDF travel guides, buy an acclaimed iPhone app and browse our feature stories and general travel planning advice to get you out and on the road.
+Download free PDF travel guides and browse our feature stories and general travel planning advice to get you out and on the road.

 So that's it in a nutshell.
 Whether you're travelling on a tight budget, or you want to splurge on a fabulous beach holiday, if you're doing it on your own steam, we're here to help you have the best time possible.
 Please do email us if you have any feedback about the site.